operator-framework/java-operator-sdk/docs/documentation/features.md

 ## Contextual Info for Logging with MDC

 Logging is enhanced with additional contextual information using [MDC](http://www.slf4j.org/manual.html#mdc).
-This following attributes are available in most parts of reconciliation logic and during the execution of the controller:
+This following attributes are available in most parts of reconciliation logic and during the execution of the controllerConfiguration:

 | MDC Key      | Value added from Custom Resource |
 | :---        |    :---   |